Kinetics and Rate Laws

 The following are some common types of kinetics experiments:

-- Integrated rate method: In this method, the integrated rate law is used to determine the rate constant of a reaction from measurements of the concentrations of reactants and products over time.
+- Integrated rate method: In this method, the integrated rate law (which depends on the reaction order) is used to determine the rate constant of a reaction from measurements of the concentrations of reactants and products over time.

 Data Analysis